The Neat and Tidy Man

 My first objection is that pockets are no longer big enough for such an object.

 In bygone days, they were roomier and more functional.
 Apart from a pocket knife and lighter, there was a pack of cigarettes, a wallet, loose change, a comb, a notebook, and a pen to accommodate.
-Even the breast pocket was larger, meaning a neatly folded, full-size handkerchief could double as a pocket square.
+Even the breast pocket was larger in order that a neatly folded, full-size handkerchief could double as a pocket square.
 Nowadays we have dedicated pocket squares.
 These are smaller and, being for show and not blow, made from nonabsorbent silk.

-The only large object most men carry nowadays is a phone.
+The only large object most men carry these days is a phone.
 I keep mine in a leather case together with cards and banknotes.

-I usually have one folded tissue in a back pocket just in case.
+I usually carry a single folded tissue just in case.
 If I have a cold, I’ll take a pocket pack of Kleenex.

 But it is a shame to leave such an expensive item to rot in a drawer—especially if it’s monogrammed.
-So let’s look at the things men have used handkerchiefs for in the past to see if anything is worth salvaging.
+So let’s look at the things men have used handkerchiefs for in the past and see if any are worth salvaging.

 Man with a heavy cold using tissues instead of a handkerchief, showing the modern use of disposable paper.Source: Pexels

-Even in my father’s era, a heavy cold was reason enough to use disposable tissues instead.
+Even in my father’s era, a heavy cold was reason enough to switch to disposable tissues.

 Five Handkerchief Uses Worth Revisiting